Type Definition skia_safe::gpu::DirectContext

 Regardless of semaphore submission the context will still be flushed.
 It should be

-emphasized that a return value of gpu::SemaphoresSubmitted::No
+emphasized that a return value of gpu::SemaphoresSubmitted::No does not mean the flush did not

 happen.
 It simply means there were no semaphores submitted to the GPU.
 A caller should only